3.8. while LoopsΒΆ

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19

-In the example above, note that counter
+In the example above, note that counter is incremented before the statement

-.
-If instead, we incremented counter
+with continue.
+If instead, we incremented counter afterwards,

 then we would have encountered an infinite loop!
 Thus, when using continue

-loops in general, the application developer should be extremely
+or while loops in general, the application developer should be extremely

 mindful of such logical errors.
-Also note that the commands break
+Also note that the commands break and

-loops, and can be used with for
+continue are not specific to while loops, and can be used with for

 loops as well.